Daru13/psud-serious-cooking-game/README.md

 ### Build instructions

-We use [`yarn`](http://yarnpkg.com) to manage the development dependencies and to run scripts, but it should work fine if you prefer to use another package manager such as `npm`.
+I use [`yarn`](http://yarnpkg.com) to manage the development dependencies and to run scripts, but it should work fine if you prefer to use another package manager such as `npm`.

 To create your own build, clone this repository and run the following commands:
 - `yarn` (to install the development dependencies).
 - `yarn build` (to compile and bundle TypeScript sources into the `build` folder).
-;

 You can also run `yarn watch` to start Rollup in watch mode (_i.e._ automatically recompile the sources when a TypeScript file is modified).